Inside the Trouble with Mesut Ozil: Is Arsenal's Star Brilliant, Hyped or Both?

 Weeks later Arsenal would fall to Tottenham 2-0, ensuring they’d finish below their rivals for the first time in more than two decades.
 Afterward, Ozil would kick a door in frustration so hard it would leave stud marks.

+But at the same time as the small melee, on nearby Hornsey Road, a few dozen supporters line the gates of the stadium hoping to catch a glimpse of their favorite players.
+A middle-aged woman from Egypt wearing a scarf with the face of Ozil stands with her son.
+When he spots Ozil’s Mercedes driving through the stadium gates, he lets go of his mother’s hand and sprints after the car.

-Now, though, Ozil is just trying to get home.
-When he reaches a traffic light, the young boy catches up and asks for an autograph.
+When Ozil's car reaches a traffic light, the young boy catches up and asks for an autograph.
 Soon, other young fans approach.
-One girl says, “Ozil, sign my hand!’’
+One girl says, “Ozil, sign my hand!”
 He does so silently, then slowly rolls up his window, fading into the distance, as elusive as ever.

 Flinder Boyd is a writer-at-large for B/R Mag.
 A former writer at FoxSports.com, his work has appeared in Rolling Stone, Newsweek, BBC Online and more, as well as multiple editions of The Best American Sports Writing.
 Before becoming a journalist, he played 10 seasons of professional basketball across Europe, and now lives in Los Angeles.
 Follow him on Twitter: @flinderboyd.